-IELTS is available in two different types: Academic and General Training.
-Organisations will normally specify which type of IELTS you will need for your application.

-In some cases, either IELTS Academic or IELTS General Training may be accepted.
-If you are in doubt as to which to take, you should contact the organisation you are applying to check their requirements.
+IELTS is available in two different versions: Academic and General Training.
+Each organisation that accepts IELTS will normally specify which version of IELTS you will need for your application.
+In some cases either IELTS Academic or IELTS General Training may be accepted.
+If you are in doubt as to which to take, you should contact the organisation you are applying to in order to check their requirements.